garrettcorn/gatsby-starter-netlify-cms/src/pages/index.md

 templateKey: index-page
 title: I am Garrett Cornwell
 image: /img/code.png
-heading: Garrett Cornwell
+heading: Interests
 subheading: Full-stack web engineer
 mainpitch:
   title: Learn, Build, Apply
   description: I have a passion for technology.
-I love to engineer unique
+I love to engineer optimal
-    solutions with new ideas and tools.
+    solutions using the latest cutting edge technology and recommendations.
 description: I'm currently interested and exploring JAMSTACK.
-This site is built on a JAMSTACK, GatsbyJS front-end and Golang serverless functions for the back-end - no DB currently, but utilizing netlify auth and a few other services.
+This site is built on a JAMSTACK, GatsbyJS front-end, Golang back-end (serverless functions).
   It is easy to go from an idea to live on the web when utilizing a JAMSTACK.
-I really enjoy the experience as a developer who doesn't want to be spending a bunch of time messing with server or container configs, security certificates, and other task that are eliminated when utilizing a JAMSTACK.
+I really enjoy the experience as a developer who doesn't want to be spending a lot of time messing with server or container configs, security certificates, and other task that are eliminated when utilizing a JAMSTACK.
+  It is fast to develop in, performant, and very flexible once you learn the newaunces.
 intro:
   blurbs:
     - image: /img/gatsbyjs.png